7 File Handling Operations in Python Explained with Programming Examples

 This is the single open method that will create the file if it is not present.

-To add content in the newly created file, you should open the file in write mode.
+To add content to the newly created file, you should open the file in write mode.

-There are two arguments are passed to the open() builtin function- the name of the file and mode the file (w+).
+Two arguments are passed to the open() built-in function- the name of the file and the mode of the file (w+).

 Here,

-Note: File will be created in the current directory (the directory where your Python code is running).
+Note: The file will be created in the current directory (the directory where your Python code is running).

 How to open the File in Python?